 I love doing a mixture of things rather than just one thing.
 Motorised activities, water-based, getting messy are good ones and also lots of fun!
 Classroom based activities where you have to use your brain and work as a team is very rewarding when you crack it – you always learn something whether it’s about yourself or your colleagues.
-We’ve just launched the Graduate Challenge activity alongside Off Limits Corporate Events which is unique to Robinson College.
+We’ve just launched the Graduate Challenge activity alongside Off Limits Event Professionals which is unique to Robinson College.
 We hope that customers see the benefit of bringing their team to an academic environment to learn in a fun way.
 Each activity gives a different key learning element and the organiser can choose from a menu of different class subjects such as geography, maths, anthropology and can tailor a programme to their needs.
-We’re excited to be working with Off Limits Corporate Events to deliver this.
+We’re excited to be working with Off Limits Event Professionals to deliver this.

 6. What’s your most favourite place in the world to visit and why?

 Definitely Scotland.
 It’s an amazing place!
 There’s something about it from the historic cities, towns and villages to the rugged, breath taking landscapes.
 I love how the weather can be so changeable and how this effects the scenery at a moment’s notice.
 It’s a special place.